serokell/blog-posts/untyped-lambda-calculus/article.md

 </p>

 Expressions that are not reducible using the chosen evaluation strategy are said to be in the _normal form_.

+All of the strategies described here, except full beta-reduction, are normalizing, i.e. if a term has a normal form, it will eventually reduce to it.
+Furthermore, each term that has a normal form, has the same normal form under both strong evaluation strategies.
+Likewise for the weak evaluation strategies.

 Speaking of reductions, we'll also mention _eta_-reduction ($\eta$-reduction).
 The rule of eta-reduction says that $\lambda x. f\;x = f,$ if $x$ does not appear free in $f$.